datscileapur/auto_portrait_album_creator/README.md

 A Python program designed to detect human faces in images and organize them into a portrait album.

 The program utilizes the MediaPipe framework and its face detection model to identify and locate human faces accurately.
+This program is specifically developed for Windows and Android users(me) who do not have access to built-in portrait album creation features available on iPhone or Mac systems.
 Please note that this program is not intended for commercial use.

 ## Table of Contents